zhousarah/azure-compute-docs/articles/virtual-machines/automatic-extension-upgrade.md

    - This property affects existing virtual machines.
    - It does not impact the version installed during VM creation.
    - After VM creation, if the VM is not running the latest minor version of the extension, enabling this property triggers an automatic upgrade.
-   - Upgrades do not cause VM reboot, are rolled out in a safe rolling manner and failed upgrades are rolled back immediately to provide high service availability and reliablity.
+   - Upgrades do not cause VM reboot, are rolled out in a safe rolling manner and failed upgrades are rolled back immediately to provide high service availability and reliability.
    - It ensures that existing VMs stay secure and up-to-date by automatically updating them to the latest minor version.

-It is recommemded to enable both properties to keep all VMs secure and up-to-date.
+It is recommended to enable both properties to keep all VMs secure and up-to-date.

 Upgrades to major extension versions are never performed automatically by either properties since major versions can include breaking changes.
 You must manually set the TypeHandlerVersion to a major version and manually upgrade each existing VM to the latest major version.